 This is not a fix for your slow admin panel.
 It's more of a way to investigate or to get more information on what's happening in your backend.
 There are two plugins I'd like to suggest you, one of which is called WP Query Monitor, while the other is Admin Debug Bar.
 The combination of these two plugins will give you clear insights and alerts on any process that's taking too long, which might lead to a slow admin.

 Install Heartbeat Control plugin to have more control

 WordPress introduced WordPress Heartbeat API with WordPress 3.6 in 2013, which introduced some cool features such as the autosave feature (Thank God!), the post locking feature warning while two users are working on the same post, and so on.
 What's important here to know is that the Heartbeat API will keep sending AJAX calls to the server as soon as you - or any other of your users - is logged into the admin area.

 Continuous calls and server request?!
 This can't be good for performance!
 That's why thanks to a plugin such as Heartbeat Control you could stop it from being triggered in some or all areas of your store.

 Make sure your WooCommerce store has enough memory

 Speed is important for your customers but should also be powering your admin panel to make both your work and your developers' life more efficient.
 A WooCommerce store is a complex business asset that connects lots of "moving parts", some of which you can surely optimize and improve.
 Never forget, though, the two most important elements that directly affect your store's performance: its foundations (aka how it's been built in the first place) and the quality of your hosting.

-Nabeel Molham has 10+ years of web development experience, with a love of WordPress since version 2.8 way back in 2009.
+This blog post features Nabeel Molham, a freelance professional with 10+ years of web development experience, with a love of WordPress since version 2.8 way back in 2009.
 He specializes in helping clients achieve more with WordPress than thought possible.
 His extensive client work includes custom themes, plugins, integrations, security, speed, and performance optimization.